This easy sweet potato side dish recipe is perfect for your holiday meal but it's so good you'll want to have it all year long!

 This is an overview of the ingredients.
 You'll find the full measurements and instructions in the green recipe card (printable) at the bottom of the page.

-- Some people like to add a splash of lemon or orange juice to the syrupy mixture as it simmers.
-The subtle acidity is a nice touch, especially if you grew up eating candied yams with it.
+- Add a splash of lemon or orange juice to the syrupy mixture as it simmers.

-- You can add a splash of vanilla extract or ground ginger to the syrup mixture if you like those flavor notes.
+- You can add a little vanilla extract or ground ginger to the syrup mixture while simmering.

-- Substitute some of the Karo for maple syrup if you love maple or if you don't have enough corn syrup.
+- Substitute some (or all) of the Karo for maple syrup if you love maple or if you don't have enough corn syrup.

-- Sprinkle raisins, roasted pecans, or a bit of ground cinnamon on top when garnishing with marshmallows.
+- Sprinkle raisins, dried cranberries, roasted pecans, or a bit of ground cinnamon on top when garnishing with marshmallows.

-- In a large pot, simmer the sweet potatoes.
+In a large pot, simmer the sweet potatoes (yams).
+Drain.

 Refrigerate